By Arturo Garcia

 series of demonstrations against agricultural business titan Monsanto,

-far surpassing the organizer’s expectations, the Chicago Sun-Times reported.
+far surpassing the organizer’s expectations,

 “If I had gotten 3,000 people to join me, I would have considered